Our focus this month is on Perseverance!

 - Why is perseverance important and what are some of its rewards?

 Projects to do together:

-• Encourage and praise your child when he or she is honest.
+- Encourage and praise your child to persevere, even when he or she wants to give up.

 Thank you for supporting our Character Development Program